gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 $ terraform refresh
 ```

-If this is not done then Ansible will try to use the initial IP address of
+If this is not done then Ansible will try to use the original IP address of
 your EC2 instance and you will get a server not found error since the server
-will not be associated with your elastic IP address.
+will have your elastic IP address.

 ### Ansible